L to R: Gerard Smith, Sjaaki Koolan, Ross Hindman & Shade Smith

 Sjaaki Koolan (Guitar / Vocals)

-The group was discovered and then managed by Ray Columbus, and adding Colleen Ralph to the line-up, they changed their name to the Rumour.
-The only personnel change during their time came when Ross Hindman came in on bass guitar to replace Colleen.
+The Surfires broke up late 1967 only to reform in 1969.
+At that stage it was only Shade, Gerard and Sjaaki.
+The group was then managed by Ray Columbus, and adding Colleen Ralph to the line-up, they changed their name to the Rumour.

 The second album "Land Of New Vigour and Zeal" came out in 1972 and spawned two more singles, "Holy Morning"/"Two Ways To Look" and "No Money On Our Trees"/"When Will The Seasons Bring".
 These two songs reaching numbers 3 and 21 respectively on the national charts.